-Email me with you questions about the Story Fellowship, our Story Tracker database, or story submission criteria.
+Email me with your questions about the Story Fellowship, our Story Tracker database, or story submission criteria.

-Email me about solutions journalism trainings and newsroom partnerships in the Mountain West.
+Email me about solutions journalism trainings and newsroom partnerships in the New England states.

 Elizabeth Tompkins comes to SJN with a dual background in the social sciences and print and digital media.
 She has previously worked in research and communications for a variety of international organizations, including Ashoka, the Institute for Security and Development Policy, and documentary film company Momentofilm.
 She holds a B.A. in Psychology and Literary & Cultural Studies from the College of William & Mary, and an M.A. in Peace and Conflict Studies from Uppsala University.